AntonOsika/SimpleServ/README.md

 ## Features

 - Markdown parsing is done on the server on each request.
+  - This is good, no manual recompiles; edit the `.md` file and thats it!
+  - However, caching would be nice.
+On the other hand, a more performant solution is to serve the compiled files from a static host (such as [GitHub Pages](https://pages.github.com/)).
 - LaTeX style mathematics.
   - Uses MathJax by default, easily swapable for KaTeX etc.
   - Unlike most markdown parsers, this one is tweaked to not mess up the math.